Home | About USIG | What's New | Events

 1. General

-An NPO must limit its activities to those set forth in its constitution or statutes [RRASO, Articles 29, 33; IRRACNI, Articles 21, 25; RAF, Article 27, 42].
 Different types of NPOs are able to qualify as legal persons, provided that they follow the appropriate registration procedures.
 As such, all NPOs have the power to engage in activities of legal persons, except to the extent the law provides otherwise.

 2. Economic Activities

-An NPO conducting commercial activities cannot be the principal purpose of an NPO.
+Conducting commercial activities cannot be the principal purpose of an NPO.
 The law does not distinguish between “related” and “unrelated” commercial activities.

 An NPO's commercial activities are taxed on the same basis as a commercial corporation unless the law stipulates otherwise.
-Exceptions to this rule are quite rare.
+Exceptions to this rule are rare.
 Enterprises owned solely by public schools, for example, are exempted from a substantial part of the business tax and VAT.
 The income of scientific research institutes and higher educational institutions, if derived from the transfer of technology, is exempted from business tax.
-[10]
+[14]

 3. Political Activities